-Sunshine from beginning to end ensured the summer show season got off to a welcome start as thousands flocked to the fifth Country Fest at Crooklands.
-Almost 13,000 people came to the County Showground to enjoy the varied entertainment and activities on offer where visitors were treated to jazz bands, cookery demonstrations, agricultural displays and stalls filled with information and tasty treats.
+A celebration of food, countryside and record breaking firsts were on the menu at this year’s Country Fest.
+Blessed with good weather, more than 14,000 people flocked to the County Showground to enjoy the feast for all senses, with varied entertainment and activities on offer, where visitors were treated to jazz bands cookery demonstrations, agricultural displays and stalls filled with information and tasty treats.

-From clothing to pet supplies, garden plants to range cookers, the Showground was positively full of a wide range of exhibits.
-The Food Zone tempted taste buds with local produce whilst a packed craft and lifestyle marquee ensured lots of choice.
-New for 2013, the Vintage Revival marquee was a must for every visitor, with stunning displays, great theming and a magnificent old-fashioned tea room which had everyone drooling over the cakes and pastries on offer.
+From clothing to pet supplies, garden plants to eco boilers, military vehicles to strawberries and cream, the Showground was positively full of a wide range of exhibits.
+Now in its sixth year, the Food Zone presented a huge array of deliciously tempting tasters provided by local producers whilst a packed craft and lifestyle marquee ensured lots of choice.
+Returning by popular demand, the Vintage Revival marquee was a must for every visitor, with stunning displays, great theming and a magnificent old-fashioned tea room which had everyone drooling over the cakes and pastries on offer.

-The packed main ring programme also included pony club games from the Oxenholme club, carriage driving by Robert Dixon, falconry, motor cycle displays, Lakeland Historic Car Club and the ever popular terrier racing.
+The packed main ring programme also included motor stunts by Jez Avery, falconry, carriage driving by Robert Dixon, falconry, motor cycle displays, Lakeland Historic Car Club and the ever popular terrier racing.